Tableau - Is there a "Guest" user account that can be used for the University of Illinois?

 Pre-requisite for all scenarios

-In all the scenarios, the dashboard/View (Tableau Workbook) must be published to the Tableau Server.
-The data must be available without requiring a data source password prompt (i.e. embedded account and password).
+In all the situations, the dashboard/View (Tableau Workbook) must be published to the Tableau Server.
+The data must be available without requiring a data source password prompt (i.e., embedded account and password).

-Scenario 1: The following scenarios where embedded dashboard/view shared from your web server depending on your audiences and authentication.Share dashboard/view to public (internal and external audiences with no security concern. if you wish to make a dashboard available for public viewing, it can be displayed with no authentication required.
+Scenario 1: This scenarios where embedded dashboard/view shared from your web server depending on your audiences and authentication.Share dashboard/view to public (internal and external audiences with no security concern. if you wish to make a dashboard available for public viewing, it can be displayed with no authentication required.

 Scenario 2: Share dashboard/view to specific group (internal and/or external audiences) and you manage security or authentication on your own from your web server.
 For example, if you wish to make the dashboard secure and available to individuals who are not a part of the University of Illinois.
 Some examples may be an organization available to subscribers, a board of directors or colleagues from another institution.
 In this scenario, an authorization system is used to authenticate the users before displaying the website.